nsnam/ns-3-dev-git/doc/tutorial/source/building-topologies.rst

   $ tcpdump -nn -tt -r second-101-0.pcap

-You can now see that node 101 is really the participant in the echo exchange.
+Node 101 is really the participant in the echo exchange; the following trace will exist regardless of whether promiscuous mode is set on that PCAP statement.

 .. sourcecode:: text